 Alas, we’ve reached the very last product of our list.
 And this one is by the beloved Microsoft, giving us their contribution as a budget webcam.
 For the 5th spot, we have Microsoft’s LifeCam Cinema.

-The design of the LifeCam is very different than the rest of the webcams in the list.
+The design of the LifeCam is very different than the rest of the webcams on the list.
 It has a cylindrical shape with black plastic for its body.
 The LifeCam rests on a swivel of a stand, making it able to rotate at a full 360°.
 This is what makes the LifeCam stand out from the rest.
 This is very useful in situations where streamers host a guest or showcase a product.

 This one supports a maximum resolution of 720p at 30 fps and is able to display bright videos, albeit not too sharp.
 LifeCam is a budget webcam but it doesn’t trade price for performance.
 The output quality is not bad and it is able to cope with the ongoing high definition trends.
 The video is very bright and, with TrueColor technology’s light and color adjustments, the LifeCam is able to display a bright picture even in medium lit rooms.
-This makes the LifeCam suitable for budget streaming as well as conferencing if need be.
+This makes the LifeCam suitable for a budget streaming as well as conferencing if need be.

 On the top, there is only one microphone and all things considered, the mic works really well.
 It has noise cancellation and also prevents echo.
 The mic was able to hold its ground against the more expensive options.
 While the audio department did a good job with the microphone, the video has some flaws that were hard to look past.
 Most notably, the autofocus feature taking ages to adjust.
 LifeCam ends up taking a lot of time adjusting the autofocus when the subject in focus is quickly changed.